marianeferu/ShoppingList/README.md

-This is a shopping list. (item suggestions included)
+This is a shopping list app for Android. (item suggestions included)